|Birthname||Ruth Barbara Grasemann|

 |born on||17 February 1930 at 09:00 (= 09:00 AM )|

 British writer of crime and psychological thrillers; an award-winner on both sides of the Atlantic.
-A former journalist, she has built a name as one of the best and most successful of the crime novelists.
-Her novel "A Demon in my View" was awarded the gold Dagger Award by the British Crime Writers Ass'n.
+A former journalist, she built a name as one of the best and most successful of the crime novelists.
+Her novel "A Demon in my View" was awarded the gold Dagger Award by the British Crime Writers Association.
 Her work also includes "A Sleeping Life," "The Best Way to Die," and "A New Lease on Death."
-In 1992 she published her 15th Wexford mystery, the first in four years, "Kissing the Gunner's Daughter," bringing her book total to 48.
+In 2013 she published her 24th and last Wexford mystery, "No Man's Nightingale."
+Altogether, she wrote more than sixty novels, three novellas, and nine short story collections.

 David Fisher quotes her by letter